logicmonitor/k8s-argus/docs/source/content/getting-started/index.md

 draft: false
 ---

 The simplest way to get started with Argus is to install it using [Helm](https://github.com/kubernetes/helm).
-Prior to installation, you will need a cluster-admin serviceaccount for tiller:
+Prior to installation, you will need a ClusterRoleBinding & ServiceAccount for tiller:

 ```bash
 $ kubectl create serviceaccount tiller --namespace="kube-system"